-The new Golf R was conceptualised by Volkswagen R GmbH, and it’s aim is dynamic performance.
-The sports car is powered by a newly configured 300 PS (221 kW) TSI engine, which is not only 30 PS more powerful, but also 18 per cent more fuel-efficient than the previous engine.
+The new Golf R was conceptualized by Volkswagen R GmbH, and it’s aim is dynamic performance.
+The sports car is powered by a newly configured 300 PS (221 kW) TSI engine, which is not only 30 PS more powerful, but also 18 percent more fuel-efficient than the previous engine.
 Its maximum torque was boosted by 30 Nm to 380 Newton meters.
 To attain these values, the engine went through a development program similar to that of an engine in motorsports.
-The perfected 4MOTION all-wheel drive system delivers optimal traction under all driving conditions both on the street and on the race course.
+The perfected 4MOTION all-wheel-drive system delivers optimal traction under all driving conditions both on the street and on the racecourse.

 In the new Golf R, a successful concept was carried over to the next generation in terms of styling as well.
-Signs of the vehicles sporty character are found in it’s distinctive air intakes, specially designed bumpers and side sills and, last but not least, in it’s dual-branch exhaust system with four chrome tailpipes.
-The Golf R emphasises sportiness and performance in it’s restrained yet prominent appearance.
+Signs of the vehicles sporty character are found in its distinctive air intakes, specially designed bumpers and side sills and, last but not least, in it’s the dual-branch exhaust system with four chrome tailpipes.
+The Golf R emphasizes sportiness and performance in its restrained yet prominent appearance.
 Klaus Bischoff, Head of Volkswagen Design, explains: “The Golf R creates an exciting balance between seriousness and sportiness and between restraint and differentiation.”

-The new Golf R launches on the market at the end of 2013, and customers can choose between a manual gearbox and an automatic dual clutch gearbox (DSG).
-Standard vehicle features include the newly developed progressive steering, bi-xenon headlights and 18-inch alloy wheels with 225/40 tyres.
+The new Golf R launches on the market at the end of 2013, and customers can choose between a manual gearbox and an automatic dual-clutch gearbox (DSG).
+Standard vehicle features include the newly developed progressive steering, bi-xenon headlights and 18-inch alloy wheels with 225/40 tires.